 Monorepos in JavaScript & TypeScript: A Practical Guide

 A monorepo is a single repository that contains multiple distinct projects or packages.
-That's it.
-It's not a monolith — your packages can still be independently deployable, independently versioned, and have clear boundaries.
+It is not a monolith — packages can still be independently deployable, independently versioned, and have clear boundaries.

 my-monorepo/